-- ALLEGANY MUSEUM: 3 Pershing Street Covering two floors of the fully restored neo-classical revival building, built in the 1930s, the Allegany Museum serves the region by curating, exhibiting and communicating the geographic, cultural, and commercial heritage. - 2 EMBASSY THEATRE: 49 Baltimore Street The Embassy Theatre originally opened in 1931 as a movie theatre.
-The Philadelphia firm of Hodgens and Hills designed the structure, which is one of the area's most notable examples of the Art Deco style. - 3 71 BALTIMORE STREET: One of the most architecturally distinctive structures on Baltimore Street is the former Second National Bank building, which was constructed in the 1880's.
+- ALLEGANY MUSEUM: 3 Pershing Street Covering two floors of the fully restored neo-classical revival building, built in the 1930s, the Allegany Museum serves the region by curating, exhibiting and communicating the America exhibit. - 2 EMBASSY THEATRE: 49 Baltimore Street The Embassy Theatre originally opened in 1931 as a movie theatre.
+The Philadelphia firm of Hodgens and Hills designed the structure, which is one of the area's most notable examples of the Art Deco style. - 3 71 BALTIMORE STREET: One of the most architecturally distinctive structures on Baltimore Street is the former Second National Bank building. which was constructed in the 1880s.
 The architect, Bruce Price, also designed such buildings as the Emmanuel Parish House in Cumberland and the Hotel Frontenac in Quebec.
 The style represents a mix of Byzantine and Romanesque influences and features orange colored brick with brownstone trim.
 The use of brownstone is included in the impressive cornice above the entrance, which is carved in a floral design.
-Take note of the Brownstone lions seated above each of the pilasters. - 4 LILA BUILDING: 83 Baltimore Street Originally the Third National Bank, once considered the largest financial institution in Maryland, outside of Baltimore, the structure was designed by local architect Wright Butler and was built in the early 1900's.
-The six-story structure, trimmed in stone and built of red brick, has a large dropped cornice above the sixth floor, pierced by a row of oculus windows.
-A distinctive feature of this building is the rounded Centre Street corner. - 5 CUMBERLAND ARMORY: 210 South Centre Street The brick building was constructed in 1914 for the use of the Maryland National Guard, which practiced assembling and drilling exercises here.
-In addition to serving as an armory, the building hosted community, social, and sporting events, including regularly scheduled boxing matches, as well as roller skating, auto shows, and Miss Maryland Pageants.
-The design is typical of early 20th century armories a grand fortress reflecting a European castle of the Middle Ages, including parapets and massive arched doors. - 6 B'ER CHAYIM TEMPLE: 107 Union Street Following the use of two prior buildings in the Cumberland area, the B'er Chayim congregation purchased land for the temple at its current location at the corner of Union and South Centre Streets in 1864.
-Built by prominent local contractor, John B. Walton, the temple is recognized as the longest continuously operating temple building in the state of Maryland. - 101 BALTIMORE STREET: This building is an excellent example of an Italianate commercial building.
+Take note of the Brownstone lions seated above each of the pilasters. - 4 LILA BUILDING: 83 Baltimore Street Originally the Third National Street corner. - 5 CUMBERLAND ARMORY: 210 South Centre Street The brick building was constructed in 1914 for the use of the Marvland National Guard, which practiced assembling and drilling exercises here.
+In addition to serving as an armory, the building hosted community, social, and sporting events.
+The design is typical of early 20th-century armories - a grand fortress reflecting a European castle of the Middle Ages, including parapets and massive arched doors. - 6 B'ER CHAYIM TEMPLE: 107 Union Street Following the use of two Walton, the temple is recognized as the longest continuously operating temple building in the state of Maryland. - 101 BALTIMORE STREET: This building is an excellent example of an Italianate commercial building.
 It was built in 1870 and once housed two banks.
 This three-story brick building has upper level windows with ornate segmental arched label molds.